 Skills Plus training sessions

-Developing an Inclusive Museum (6 part Training Series)
+Developing an Inclusive Museum (Closed for applications)

 Tuesday 01, Tuesday 08, Tuesday 15 December, Wednesday 13, Wednesday 20 and Wednesday 27 January, 10am – 12:30pm

 The Mendoza report, new funding directives around diversity and inclusion of underrepresented audiences, along with the importance of the recent advent of the Black Lives Matters movement and the health and social inequalities associated with the coronavirus global pandemic, highlight the need for museums to understand who they are not engaging and how to develop practices to make more inclusive organisations going forward.
 This training series will look at the key areas of diversity practices that can help develop a more inclusive museum.
 Delegates will hear from specialist facilitators, museum staff, organisations and funders from a board range of diversity practice to inspire you and support you to develop and enhance your organisations thoughts and plans to become more representative and relevant to your diverse local communities.
 Through case studies, presentations and discussions delegates will be encouraged to generate realistic and relevant action points across all the areas covered by the series that inform your short, medium and long-term plans and can be used to track your museum’s progress to becoming a more inclusive and diverse organisation over the coming years.
 This virtual training series will be delivered over six half-day sessions (two and a half hours with a short break) in partnership London Museum Development, specialist freelancers, consultants and organisations.
 Download a full course outline (PDF 152kb, opens in a new tab).
-Use our online form to book a place for the six sessions.